7 Strategies For Using Context Clues In Reading

 We often ask students to use context clues to figure out a word’s meaning; therefore, it is our job to formally teach how authors use them.

-In doing so, students become armed with an inventory of ways to access unknown words to help gain deeper meaning of the text.
+In doing so, students become armed with an inventory of ways (such as reading response questions) to access unknown words to help gain deeper meaning of the text.
 Without awareness of the types of context clues, students are at a disadvantage to decipher meanings for themselves.